-Determining the fair value of certain financial instruments and derivatives can require significant estimation regarding components such as future price, volatility, and liquidity.
+• Determining the fair value of certain financial instruments and derivatives can require significant estimation regarding components such as future price, volatility, and liquidity.
 Fair values can fluctuate significantly depending on current market conditions.
 These estimates of fair value may not accurately reflect the amounts that could be realized or settled [Notes: 3(d) and 5].

-(f) New standards and interpretations not yet adopted
+(e) New standards and interpretations not yet adopted

-A number of new standards, and amendments to standards and interpretations, are not yet effective for the twelve months ended March 31, 2017, and have not been applied in preparing these financial statements.
-In particular, the Corporation is currently reviewing IFRS 15, Revenue from Contracts with Customers, and IFRS 9, Financial Instruments, both effective for years beginning on or after January 1, 2018, to determine the potential impact, if any.
-As a subsidiary of SaskPower, NorthPoint intends to early adopt IFRS 9 effective April 1, 2017, but does not expect the impact to be material.
+A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended March 31, 2018, and have not been applied in preparing these financial statements.
+In particular, the Corporation will be adopting IFRS 15, Revenue from Contracts with Customers, and IFRS 16, Leases, effective for its fiscal years beginning on April 1, 2018, and April 1, 2019, respectively.
+NorthPoint has reviewed the new standards and determined the adoption of IFRS 15 will have no material impact on its financial statements.
+The Corporation is currently reviewing IFRS 16 to determine the potential impact, if any.

-(g) Application of new and revised International Financial Reporting Standards
+(f) Application of new and revised International Financial Reporting Standards